uiuc-hpc/Recorder/README.md

 You can use the enviroment variable `RECORDER_TRACES_DIR` to specifiy the path where you want the traces stored.
 Make sure that every process has the persmission to write to that directory.

+(4) Buffer size

+Timestamps are buffered internally to avoid frequent disk I/O. Use `RECORDER_BUFFER_SIZE` (in MB) to set the size of this buffer.
+The default value is 1MB.

 ### 2. Building Recorder with Spack